DashCoderV1/File_Encryptor/README.md

 # File_Encrpyptor
- Encrypts A File Using SQLlite
+- Encrypts A File Using SQLlite
 - Main File:File_Encryptor.py
-- Username:Admin
-- Password:Admin
+- Users Registration And Login
+- Store And Restore Directories
 - Working On
-    - Multiple Users and Permission
+    - Permission
     - Temporary View Of Files (Needs Threads)
-    - Save And Retrieve Directories
     - GUI if Possible
     - Adding An Encryption Algorithm (Written In C Added To Python Using ctypes)